Expressing Calories as Exercise Equivalents

 EXERCISE DOESN'T WORK EITHER

 The mission of AthleteInMe.com® is to promote health by encouraging regular exercise.
 Sadly, as much as I hate to say this, exercising to promote weight loss isn't as effective as you might think.
 TIME magazine published a lengthy article on this topic in their August 9, 2009 issue.
+Since then, additional research has validated this disappointing truth.

-Why?
+Why is exercise so ineffective?
 The answer is because you have to perform an awful lot of exercise to burn off a relatively modest amount of calories.

 Brisk walking is defined as walking at 3 miles per hour.
 If you walk at 3 mph for 1 hour, you will burn a whopping...300 calories.
 Pretty demoralizing, isn't it?